-- Rinse and pat dry the salmon and hake fillets, and cut into 1.5-2cm cubes.
+Rinse and pat dry the salmon and hake fillets, and cut into 1½-2 cm (approx. 1 inch) cubes.

 - Heat the milk in a wide saucepan until just boiling.
 Add the fish pieces and the bayleaf, and poach for around 2 minutes until the fish is just cooked.
 Remove the fish with a slotted spoon, place in a bowl and set aside.
 Discard the bayleaf, pour the hot milk into a jug and set aside.

-- Trim the leek and wash well to remove any grit.
-Slice into 5mm rounds.
+Trim the leek and wash well to remove any grit.
+Slice into 5 mm (approx. ¼ inch) rounds.

-- Wipe out the saucepan and return to the heat.
-Melt the margarine or butter, and add the slice leeks to the pan.
+Wipe out the saucepan and return to the heat.
+Melt the margarine or butter, and add the sliced leeks to the pan.
 Cook, stirring occasionally, over a medium heat, until the leeks are softened.